June 22, 2020

 8. Changes to Awards in 2020

 The Fair Work Commission (the Commission) has been reviewing all modern awards since 2014, as part of its 4-yearly review of modern awards.
 During this process, they’ve clarified how some award clauses work and changed other clauses.
-Then in September 2019, the Commission confirmed that they’re finalising their review and the new awards will start taking effect at different stages throughout 2020.
+Then in September 2019, the Commission confirmed their final review and new awards take effect at different stages in 2020.

 Reach out if you are wanting advice on any of the Award changes relevant to your business.